pybamm-team/pybamm.org/content/gsoc/2024/_index.md

 * [Arjun Verma](https://arjxnpy.vercel.app/)
 * [Ferran Brosa Planella](https://www.brosaplanella.xyz/)

-## Training an RAG-based machine learning model for chatbot assistance on the PyBaMM documentation
+## Training a RAG-based machine learning model for chatbot assistance on the PyBaMM documentation

 PyBaMM's extensive documentation serves as a valuable resource for users, but accessing information efficiently can be challenging.
 This project aims to develop a chatbot using machine learning techniques trained on PyBaMM documentation.
 The chatbot will act as a virtual assistant, providing users with prompt and accurate responses to basic queries related to PyBaMM functionalities, installation instructions, usage guidelines, and troubleshooting tips.